open-estuary/estuary/doc/Deploy_Manual.4D02.md

 Serial cable: To connect hardware board’s serial port to host machine, so that you can access the target board’s UART in host machine.

-Two methods are provided to connect UART:
+Two methods are provided to connect the board's UART port:

 Method 1 is booting board in openlab environment: